Share

 Branch digital signing that fits the need for knowledge and recognition

 No one likes to be treated like a number.
-Branches provide an amazing platform to recognize the unique and individual needs of each customer, and to deliver specific, targeted product knowledge.
-Banks in North America have been reluctant to embrace the trend foreign banks have embraced of implementing self check-in kiosks where you are promptly assisted and recognized as you enter the branch.
-Being identified by first or last name, as well as being able to identify the purpose of the customer’s visit removes one of the largest friction points in banking: that of the long queue where customers wait to receive services.
-Allowing customers to wait comfortably in sofa chairs provides an opportune time to share a pertinent range of services that can be easily curated to the individual customer, who has already identified what they need at the kiosk.
+Branches provide an amazing platform to recognize the unique and individual needs of each customer and to deliver specific, targeted product knowledge.
+Banks in North America have been reluctant to embrace the trend foreign banks have embraced of implementing self-check-in kiosks where you are promptly assisted and recognized as you enter the branch.
+Our work with CZ Bank prioritized self-check-in kiosks for easy customer assistance as soon as you enter the branch, allowing for increased personalization as well.